wisemen-digital/nestjs-onboarding-codelab/index.md

 #### You will be working on a small to-do app 📋
 This app wil teach you our core conventions and ways of working in Node.js backends.
 We expect you to make **pull request** of your work so your buddy can review your code and keep track of your progress 🫣.
 Don't know how to make pull requests yet?
-No worries more wil be explained in the next step.
+No worries more is explained [here](https://wisemen-digital.github.io/nestjs-bible/development-environment/pull-requests).

 Good luck!!!